pgreze/kyper/README.md

 Functional Kotlin friendly way to create command line applications.

-It's coming from the basic need of having a function like:
+It comes from the basic need to have a function like:

 ```kotlin
 fun main(